dragonslayer420/vegan-recipes/salads/README.md

 - Scallion

 ### Directions
-1. Add chopped tomatoes, feta cheese (or mozzarella) and avocado together.
+1. Add chopped tomatoes and avocado together.
-2. Add olive oil.
+2. Add garlic, some salt with lemon together with chopped scallion and mix.
-3. Add garlic, some salt with lemon together with chopped scallion and mix.
+3. Sprinkle some olive oil.